DCAN-Labs/cdni-brain/docs/hpc.md

 ## Secure Shell (SSH)

 Your computer can communicate with MSI resources via SSH.
 It is a secure way for administrators to access and manage remote computers over the internet, offering protection for data and allowing tasks like logging in, transferring files, and executing commands.
-More information about SSH can be found [here](https://it.umn.edu/services-technologies/resources/use-secure-shell-ssh) on MSI page.
+More information about SSH can be found [here](https://it.umn.edu/services-technologies/resources/use-secure-shell-ssh) on the MSI page.

-## Srun
+## srun

 To facilitate the execution of programs or visualization of data lasting more than 15 minutes on any of the systems mentioned above, please consider submitting an interactive job via SLURM.
 This will allow you to access a command line or graphical interface on the current HPC system (OOD or Terminal) for interactive software execution.
 For more detailed information on SLURM, you can refer [to this section](slurm.md).